Close Menu

 Evaluate your space and set clear boundaries

-Before listing your room or storage area, it’s essential to assess the space you’re offering.
+Before listing your room or storage area, assess the space you’re offering.
 Consider the following:

 • Size and condition of the room or storage area